Run the EMA algorithm directly on the batch data using the Composer functional API import copy import composer.functional as cf def training_loop(model, train_loader): opt = torch.optim.Adam(model.parameters()) loss_fn = F.cross_entropy ema_model = copy.deepcopy(model) model.train() for epoch in ran

 # Instantiate the algorithm and pass it into the Trainer # The trainer will automatically run it at the appropriate points in the training loop from composer.algorithms import EMA from composer.trainer import Trainer ema = EMA(half_life='50ba') trainer = Trainer(model=model, train_dataloader=train_dataloader, max_duration='1ep', algorithms=[ema]) trainer.fit() model = ema.ema_model

 Because EMA needs to maintain a copy of the model’s (averaged) weights, it requires a bit more on-device memory.
-In the functional implementation, the amount of extra memory is 2x the size of the model.
-In the composer trainer implementation, it is 3x the size of the model to allow for swapping the training and evaluation models.
+The amount of extra memory used is equal to the size of the model’s trainable parameters and buffers.
 In practice, the extra memory used is small relative to the total amount of memory used, as activations and optimizer state are not duplicated.

 EMA also uses a bit of extra compute to calculate the moving average.
 This can lead to a small slowdown.
 The extra compute can be reduced by not computing the moving average every iteration.
 In the composer trainer implementation this can be done by using a larger